Zurich University of the Arts

-Zurich University of the Arts (ZHdK, Zürcher Hochschule der Künste) has approximately 2,500 students, which makes it the largest arts university in Switzerland.
+Zurich University of the Arts (ZHdK, Zürcher Hochschule der Künste) is a public university in Zurich, Switzerland.
+It's the largest arts university in Switzerland with approximately 2,500 students.
 The university was established in 2007, following the merger between Zurich's School of Art and Design (HGKZ) and the School of Music, Drama, and Dance (HMT).
 ZHdK is one of four universities affiliated with Zürcher Fachhochschule.

 ZHdK offers bachelor's and master's degree courses and further education programmes in art, design, music, art education, theatre, film, dance, and transdisciplinary studies, as well as PhD programmes in collaboration with different international art universities and with ETH Zurich.
 ZHdK holds an active role in research, especially in artistic research and design research.

 Affiliated with ZHdK are the Museum of Design, Zurich, the Theater der Künste (Theatre of the Arts), the Mehrspur Music Club, and the Media and Information Centre (MIZ).

 History

 Established on 1 August 2007, Zurich University of the Arts (ZHdK) resulted from the merger between the Hochschule für Gestaltung und Kunst Zürich (HGKZ), which had arisen from the Kunstgewerbeschule Zürich (founded in 1878), and the School of Drama, Music, and Dance (HMT).
 The founding president of the new arts university was professor Hans-Peter Schwarz.
 Since November 2009, professor Thomas D. Meier has been president of ZHdK.

 The Hochschule für Gestaltung und Kunst Zürich (HGKZ) arose from the Kunstgewerbeschule Zürich (founded in 1878).
 It was located in a building constructed by architects Adolf Steger and Karl Egender, which today also houses the Museum of Design, Zurich.

 The School of Music, Drama, and Dance (HMT) was the result of a merger in 1999 between Winterthur and Zurich conservatories of music, Zurich's Jazz School, Zurich's Theatre and Acting Academy, and the Swiss Professional Ballet School.
 ZHdK's programme in Theatre Studies (affiliated to the Department of Performing Arts and Film) was originally established in 1937, in the context of the Schauspielhaus Zürich (the city's principal theatre), and known as the Bühnenstudio Zürich.
 It was renamed Schauspiel-Akademie Zürich in the early 1970s.

 Following the 2007 school merger, ZHdK occupied 35 sites, spread across the cities of Zurich (Ausstellungsstrasse, Florhof, Mediacampus, Gessnerallee) and Winterthur.
 In the autumn of 2014, ZHdK relocated to its new campus: the Toni Areal, formerly Europe's largest yogurt factory, in the city's western district (Zurich West).
 With the exception of its Gessnerallee annex, ZHdK has left all other sites to unite the arts under one roof.
 The Museum of Design, Zurich and the Bellerive Museum will remain at their current locations.